missionpinball/mpf-docs/docs/code/api_reference/core/twitch_bot.md

 ## Accessing the twitch_bot in code

-There is only one instance of the `twitch_bot` in MPF, and it’s accessible via `self.machine.twitch_bot`.
+There is only one instance of the `twitch_bot` in MPF, and it's accessible via `self.machine.twitch_bot`.

 ## Methods & Attributes